europeana/rd-watermark-detection/README.md

 ### Inference

-Once the model has been trained it can be used to predict on unseen images
+Once the model has been trained it can be used to predict on unseen images.
+The resulting predictions can be ranked by their uncertainty, defined in this case as the absolute value of the difference between the confidence scores for the two output labels.
+This can be useful for sampling data to be annotated using an Active Learning or human-in-the-loop approach.

-uncertain

-Useful for Active Learning

 ```shell
 nohup python3 scripts/machine_learning.py predict \